ianmilligan1/Childhood-Web/Childhood-History-and-Big-Data.md

 One of these neighbourhoods was the Enchanted Forest.
 As Jack Schofield noted in the *Guardian*, it was a different sort of neighbourhood.
 Rather than gathering users by their interests (as in WestHollywood or Wellesley), "it divided its users based on their age."[3]

 What was it like to move in here?
 The dynamic site building experience for GeoCities has been lost, unfortunately, but evidence has been preserved from elsewhere.
-In the New York Times, journalist Michelle Slatalla wrote about how she created an Enchanted Forest page with her two daughters, Zoe and Ella, aged 9 and 7 respectively.
+In the *New York Times*, journalist Michelle Slatalla wrote about how she created an Enchanted Forest page with her two daughters, Zoe and Ella, aged 9 and 7 respectively.
 It was a smooth, accessible experience:

 >We found an empty ''cottage'' to claim.
 From Geocities' main page, we clicked on Help and got easy-to-follow instructions on how to call up a template to edit our home page.
 Offered a choice of editing tools that included both an HTML editor and a simplified editor that hid all the scaffolding, my daughters began to experiment.
 Instead of typing commands in HTML, or hypertext markup language, the lingua franca of the Web, they could use pull-down menus to choose text color and graphics elements.
 What they liked most, though, was simply to type text. ''Here is a list of things that Zoe likes,'' Zoe began.[4]